 Jamie Blake of Blakes London applied a high/low mix of materials—from marble to readymade beadboard—in his design for a sun-splashed kitchen.
-We recently featured the house in Endless Summer in a London Victorian.
+We featured the house in Endless Summer in a London Victorian.
 Thanks to the popularity of the kitchen, Blake has kindly offered to share its secrets.

 Above: The open kitchen is fronted by a marble-topped island built from wood textured to look like reclaimed timber.
 "The best way to describe the design is an exploration into textures," says Blake, ticking off a list of materials that includes porcelain floor tiles, beadboard paneling, subway tiles, and painted brick.
 Note that the designer carefully hewed to a subtly contrasting pale palette offset by dark overhead cabinets and a trough of herbs sprouting in the middle of the island.
 Photograph from Blakes London.

 Above: The upper cabinets have a surprise lining of white subway tiles with dark grout.
 Only clear glassware lines the shelves, allowing the design to shine through.
 Photograph from Blakes London.

 Above: The countertops and backsplashes are Carrara marble.
 Considering splurging on marble in your own kitchen?
 See Remodeling 101: Marble Countertop Pros and Cons and read Michelle's cautionary tale, My Dirty Secret: How I Learned to Live with a Marble Backsplash.

 Above: The cabinets are painted a Farrow & Ball dark charcoal called Railings; $95 a gallon.